aws/aws-iot-device-sdk-embedded-C/README.md

 #### Configuring mutual authentication demos of MQTT and HTTP

 You can pass the following configuration settings as command line options in order to run the mutual auth demos.
-Make sure to run the following command in the root directory of the C SDK:
+Make sure to run the following command in the root directory of the C-SDK:

 ```sh
 ## optionally find your-aws-iot-endpoint from the command line